-- a) one member selected by the OCDSB - b) one member selected by parent(s)/caregiver(s)

-The Chair is selected and appointed jointly by the above members a maximum of 15 calendar days later, then makes arrangements for the meeting to be held within 30 calendar days after.
-The Chair of the Appeal Board will notify the parent/caregiver of the meeting date and time, and invite them to attend.
+- a) one member selected by the OCDSB - b) one member selected by parents/caregivers days after.
+The Chair of the Appeal Board will notify the parents/caregivers of the meeting date and time, and invite them to attend.
 Please note: if agreement cannot be reached, the Chair shall be selected by the Regional Manager at the Ministry of Education.